-Above or below ground transmission or distribution lines/pipelines for conveying: electricity; telecommunication; radio communication; gas; water; wastewater and stormwater are exempt from being required to comply with yard and daylighting Performance Standards.
+Above or below ground transmission or distribution lines/pipelines for conveying electricity/telecommunication/radio communication/gas/water/wastewater/stormwater are exempt from being required to comply with yard and daylighting Performance Standards.

-- (g) Transportation, Access, Parking and Loading See Section 4B. - (h) Noise and Vibration See Section 4C.1. - (i) Storage and Disposal of Solid Wastes See Section 4C.2. - (j) Lighting and Welding See Section 4C.3. - (k) Offensive Odours, Effluent Aerosols and Spray Drift See Section 4C.4. - (I) Screening See Section 4C.5.
+- (g) Transportation, Access, Parking and Loading See Section 4B - (h) Noise and Vibration See Section 4C.1 - (i) Storage and Disposal of Solid Wastes See Section 4C.2 - (j) Lighting and Welding See Section 4C.3

+- (k) Offensive Odours, Effluent Aerosols and Spray Drift See Section 4C.4 - (I) Screening See Section 4C.5

-Above ground: electricity; telecommunication; radio communication; (lines, masts, poles, support structures and attached antennae, dish, lightning rods, aerials, weather radar); are exempt from being required to comply with the screening requirements.
+Above ground electricity/telecommunication/radio communication (lines, Masts, poles, support structures and attached antennae/dish/lightning rods/Aerials/weather radar) are exempt from being required to comply with the screening requirements.

-- (m) Signs See Section 4D.

-- (n) Natural Hazards See Section 8.

-- (o) Hazardous Substances See Section 9.

-(p) Sight lines at railway crossings

-- Where a railway and road intersect on the same level, no building or other physical obstruction which might block the sight lines shall be permitted within the area shown on the diagram below; - (ii) Other sight lines (other than that Permitted in (i) above) shall be permitted when: - (a) The written consent of the railways owner/operator (or other appropriate authority) has been obtained before a building consent is issued. - (b) The written consent of the railways owner/operator (or other appropriate authority) is also clearly endorsed on all relevant development plans.
+- (m) Signs See Section 4D - (n) Natural Hazards See Section 8. - (o) Hazardous Substances See Section 9. - (p) Sight lines at railway crossings - (i) Where a railway and road intersect on the same level, no building or other physical obstruction which might block the sight lines shall be permitted within the area shown on the diagram below. - (ii) Other sight lines (other than that Permitted in (a) above) shall be permitted when: - (a) The written consent of the New Zealand Railways Corporation (or other appropriate authority) has been obtained before a building consent is issued. - (b) The written consent of the New Zealand Railways Corporation (or other appropriate authority) is also clearly endorsed on all relevant development plans.

-Explanatory Note:

-Activities permitted under clause (ii) above may be subject to conditions agreed between the Council and the railways owner/operator (or other appropriate authority).
+Explanatory Note: Activities permitted under clause (b) above may be subject to conditions agreed between the Council and the New Zealand Railways Corporation (or other appropriate authority).